-Prerequisite: Legal Assistant 100B with a grade of "C" or better, or equivalent.
+Corequisite: Completion of or concurrent enrollment in Legal Assistant 100A with a grade of "C" or better, or equivalent.

+Advisory: English 101 with a grade of "C" or better, or equivalent or Assessment Skill Levels R6 and W6.
 Limitation on Enrollment: This course is not open to students with previous credit for Administration of Justice 107 or Business 181.

 This core course introduces students to legal research.
-Topics include an overview of research methods used, the primary and secondary sources available, an understanding of official and unofficial opinions, a review of binding and persuasive authority, the Shepard's system of validating cases and statutes, use of Internet research, and an introduction to LexisNexis and Westlaw.
+Topics include research methods, primary and secondary sources, official and unofficial opinions, binding and persuasive authority, the Shepard's system of validating cases and statutes, Internet research, and an introduction to LexisNexis and Westlaw.
 This course is intended for students majoring in Paralegal.
 (FT) AA/AS; CSU.